 (Photo above), The Bakers Arms, shows the pub sign on corner East Short Street.

 Baker, Thomas Platt obtained a beer house licence sometime during the 1850s, running as both baker and victualler until the circa 1868, then the Clayton family ran the bakers for forty years.
-Edward Clayton being the first, Although Thomas Haddon was listed as licensee 1877-79.
-Charles Clatyon 1879-96 Albert Edward Clayton 1896-1901, John James Cook followed until 1904 when Robert Stroud took on the licence.
+Edward Clayton being the first, he was fine one guineas for being oprn after hours in 1870.
+Although Thomas Haddon was listed as licensee 1877-79.
+Charles Clatyon 1879-96 Albert Edward Clayton 1896-1901.
+John James Cook followed until 1904 when Robert Stroud took on the licence.
 During the latter stages of World War I, Thomas Hammond took the licence 1917.

 John Cousins was the owner until c1890 when Bass purchased the pub.